rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/old-shortcodes/index.markdown

 _any number_ (default as saved in BuddyPress Media settings)

-specifies how many media files would load on each load (using load more).
+Specifies how many media files would load on each load (using load more).
 Defaults to what is saved in the settings for BuddyPress Media.
 To show 30 photos, at a time, use:

     [[bpmedia type="photos" count="30"]]

 ### **loadmore**

   * true(_default_)